stevebauman/translation/README.md

     Bienvenue John , à notre page d'accueil

-Notice that we didn't actually change the text inside the view, which means everything stays completely readable in your locale to you (the developer!), which means no more trying to decipher what text may be inside that dot-notated translation
+Notice that we didn't actually change the text inside the view, which means everything stays completely readable in your locale to you (the developer!), which means no more managing tons of translation files and trying to decipher what text may be inside that dot-notated translation
 path:

     {{ trans('page.home.index.welcome') }}